-What can you do if an apple goes off?
+What can you do if an apple rots?
 You can’t really restore it.

-When you’ve tried everything you can think of, and when you’ve given it your best shot and you are still not loved back, at that time, you’ve three choices:
+When you’ve tried everything you can think of, when you’ve given it your best shot, and you are still not loved back, at that time, you’ve got three choices:

 a.
 Change yourself